Looking at Mean-Payoff and Total-Payoff through Windows: Window Mean-Payoff Objective

-Algorithm $\finiteProblemAlg$ (Alg. \ref{alg:finiteProblem}) computes via a subroutine $\unbNegWindowAlg$ the set of states from which $\playerTwo$ can force the visit of a position such that the window opening in this position never closes.
+Algorithm $\finiteProblemAlg$ (Alg.~\ref{alg:finiteProblem}) computes via a subroutine $\unbNegWindowAlg$ the set of states from which $\playerTwo$ can force the visit of a position such that the window opening in this position never closes.
 Clearly, to prevent $\playerOne$ from winning the $\bounded$ window problem, $\playerTwo$ must be able to do so repeatedly as the prefix-independence of the objective otherwise gives the possibility to wait that all such bad positions are encountered before taking the windows into account.
 Therefore, the states that are not in $\unbNegWindowAlg(\game)$, as well as their attractor, are winning for $\playerOne$.
 Since the choices of $\playerTwo$ are reduced because of the attractor of $\playerOne$ being declared winning, we compute in several steps, adding new states to the set of winning states for $\playerOne$ up to stabilization.

-Now consider the subroutine $\unbNegWindowAlg$ (Alg. \ref{alg:unbNegWindow}).
-Its correctness is based on Lemma \ref{lem:oneDimFinTech2}.
+Now consider the subroutine $\unbNegWindowAlg$ (Alg.~\ref{alg:unbNegWindow}).
+Its correctness is based on Lemma~\ref{lem:oneDimFinTech2}.
 Indeed, it computes the set of states from which $\playerTwo$ can force a position for which the window never closes.
 To do so, it suffices to compute the attractor for $\playerTwo$ of the set of states from which $\playerTwo$ can enforce a strictly negative supremum total-payoff.
+Routine $\negSupTPAlg$ denotes a call to an oracle solving the total-payoff problem, which is known to belong to $\NPinter$~\cite{gawlitza2009}.
+Precisely,

-Routine $\negSupTPAlg$ returns this set of states in $\NPinter$ complexity \cite{gawlitza2009}.
-Again, we compute the fixed point of the sequence as at each iteration, the choices of $\playerOne$ are reduced.
+Again, we compute the fixed point of the sequence as the choices of $\playerOne$ are reduced at each iteration.

 The main idea of the correctness proof is that from all states in $\overline{\wFP}$, $\playerTwo$ has an infinite-memory winning strategy which is played in rounds, and in round $n$ ensures an open window of size at least $n$ by playing the total-payoff strategy of $\playerTwo$ for at most $n\cdot\statesSize$ steps, and then proceeds to round $(n+1)$ to ensure an open window of size $(n+1)$, and so on.
 Hence, windows stay open for arbitrary large periods and the bounded window objective is falsified.